C-Research/c4aRs/README.md

 # c4aRs

-This package is a convenient location for R resources for C4ADS.
+This package is a convenient location for R resources for C4ADS analysts.

-In order to install this package, simply download the c4aRs_0.1.0.tar.gz file, then run `R CMD INSTALL c4aRs_0.1.0.tar.gz` in the terminal.
+## Installation

+## Century Gothic

+## Usage